Israel national under-19 football team: History

-The idea to form a youth team first came about in 1957, as the IFA considered entering a team to the 1958 UEFA European Under-18 Championship tournament.
-The youth team, an U19 squad, played its debut match against its England equivalent on 20 May 1962, losing 1–3.
-Two days later, the team recorded its first victory, winning 2–1 in a rematch.
+The idea to form a youth team first came about in 1957, as the IFA (Israel Football Association) considered entering a team to the 1958 UEFA European Under-18 Championship tournament.
+The youth team played its debut match against its England equivalent on 20 May 1962, losing 1–3.
+Two days later, the Israeli squad recorded its first victory, winning 2–1 in a rematch in England.

-In 1964, the youth team participated for its debut time in the AFC Youth Championship tournament, sharing the cup with Burma in its first tournament.
-The team continued to win the title five more times in the next 8 years, before Israel was banned from participating in AFC tournaments.
+In 1964, the youth team participated for its debut time in the AFC Youth Championship tournament, sharing the cup with Burma in its first tournament in 1964.
+The team continued to win the title five more times in the next 8 years, before Israel was boycotted by Muslim and Arab countries along with North Korea, that voted against its participation in AFC tournaments during the 1970s.

 Until 1992, the youth team's only official tournaments were FIFA Youth Championship qualification tournaments, twice participating in the process in the OFC U-20 Championship and once in the South American Youth Football Championship.
 At the same period of time, to give the youth squad its share of international matches, the IFA established an annual tournament for under-18 teams, which was held in December and January between 1974 and 1989 (after which the tournament became a tournament for under-17 teams).

-In 1992, as Israel was admitted to UEFA, the squad began participating in the UEFA European Under-19 Championship (under-18 tournament until 2002), appearing in the final tournament in 1997 and 2014.
+In 1992, as Israel was admitted to UEFA, the squad began participating in the UEFA European Under-19 Championship (an under-18 tournament until 2002), appearing in the final tournament in 1997 and 2014 and in 2022.

-Israel qualified for the 2023 U20 World Cup by virtue of its performance at the 2022 U19 European Championships.
+Israel qualified for the 2023 FIFA U-20 World Cup by virtue of its performance at the 2022 UEFA European Under-19 Championship, finishing 2nd place after a loss to England in the final, 1–3 after extra time (1–1 at full time).
+Throughout the FIFA U-20 World Cup, Israel started against Colombia, which they lost 1–2.
+Then, they drew against Senegal 1–1.
+They came back from behind with 10-men to beat Japan 2–1, which secured Israel a spot in the knockout stage.
+Israel advanced out of the first knockout round with a 1–0 win against Uzbekistan.
+In the quarter-finals, they came from behind twice to defeat 5-time South American champions Brazil 3–2 in extra time.
+However, they lost to Uruguay in the semi-finals 0–1.
+Israel went on to defeat South Korea 3–1 to secure third place in their FIFA U-20 World Cup debut.